Introduction

 Challenge

-Balancing client expectations, project timelines, and invoicing while working solo.
+Balancing client expectations, project timelines, and invoicing while operating as a solo freelancer.

 Solution